cassini1010/documentations/docs/ubuntu_server.md

 ### How Public-Private Key Cryptography Works

 If A wants to send a message to B, A takes public key of B and encrypts the message with it and sends it to B. B uses the private key associated with his public key to decrypt the message.
-Since messgae is encrypted with B's Public key, it can only be decrypted by B's private key.
-So no middle man in between can decrypt the message and messgge is safe.
+Since message is encrypted with B's Public key, it can only be decrypted by B's private key.
+So no middle man in between can decrypt the message and message is safe.

 However, with this form of messaging there is no way to authenticate the source of the message.
 Anonymous person C can act like A to send message to B. Bjust thinks that the message came from A but actually its not.